-Sara Holmes is addicted to booze and, of all things. clove cigarettes being her obvious vices.
+Sara Holmes is addicted to booze and, of all things, clove cigarettes.
+With these being her obvious vices the attempt to lean on Holmes as an addict is an odd choice, with one normally a substitute for a stronger narcotic and the other so common and socially acceptable that Alcoholism is often not taken seriously.
 She is also a suspended government agent.
-This might make for clever commentary on the change in law enforcement, however the surveillance state and many agencies are universally condemned, leaving, that out in the cold.
-Sara is from an immensely influential family, and, has a sister named, Micha who is an expert at certain espionage matters, including disguise.
+This might make for clever commentary on the change in law enforcement, however the surveillance state and many agencies are universally condemned, leaving that concept out in the cold.
+Sara is from an immensely influential family, and has a sister named Micha who is an expert at certain espionage matters, including disguise.
 Frankly, Micha reminds this reader more easily of Sherlock than Sara, though both share traits as much with other spies and investigators.

 The book makes the interesting decision to be first person not only in a classic form, but also by being interspersed with journal entries from the very same person who narrates.
 Both of these are Janet Watson.
 The result is getting both a character’s internal monologue and their way of preferring to express their thoughts onto the page provides a fairly broad look,at the character in her specific circumstances.

 It should be noted, that this volume is the second in a series, the first being the award winning A Study In Honor.
 Overall this second book as a whole functions on its own, although plenty of background may be found in the first volume as to character meetings which a reader would benefit from.